2. Measuring Timing and Rhythm

 - Klatt, D.H.
 “Synthesis by rule of segmental durations in English sentences”, in B.Lindblom & S.Ohman, Frontiers of Speech Communication Research, Academic Press, 1979, 287-299.

-- K.Rosen, "Analysis of speech segment duration with the log normal distribution: A basis for uniﬁcation and comparison", Journal of Phonetics 33 (2005) 411–426
+- K.Rosen, "Analysis of speech segment duration with the log normal distribution: A basis for uniﬁcation and comparison", Journal of Phonetics 33 (2005) 411–426. [on Moodle]

 To run these exercises, you need to run CYGWIN from the desktop, and copy the scripts folder to the home directory.
 Then source the env.sh script to set up the working environment: